trgr234/ICT_302_2019_Fall/syllabus/ICT_302_Greenhalgh_syllabus.md

 # Course Assessments

+## Assessment Scale
+- A: 90 - 100
+- B: 80 - 89.99
+- C: 70 - 79.99
+- D: 60 - 69.99
+- E: 0 - 59.99

+I do not "round up" grades at the end of the semester.
+I know that can be frustrating for someone who is "almost there," but all rounding really does is move the "almost there" zone down by half a point, potentially creating another group of students who are frustrated that they just barely missed the mark.
+If you are concerned about potentially being right on the edge of a grading category at the end of the semester, the best thing to do is to talk to me about your concerns as early as possible (and certainly not after the fact) so that we can make sure that you wind up where you want to be!

 ## Assessment Overview

 Your final grade for this class is based on 100 points, which you will earn by completing the following assessments: